bioboot/newlabsite/teaching/index.md

 ### BIOINF-525: [Foundations of Bioinformatics and Systems Biology](http://bioboot.github.io/bioinf525_w16/)

 I serve as lead instructor and course director for *Foundations of Bioinformatics and Systems Biology* (*BIOINF525*).
 This course provides an introduction to the principles and practical approaches of bioinformatics as applied to genes and proteins.
-Offered in winter term each year BIOINF525 is currently comprised of three one credit modules covering:
+Offered in the winter term each year BIOINF525 is currently comprised of three one credit modules covering:

 1. [Foundations of Bioinformatics](http://bioboot.github.io/bioinf525_w16/module1/);
 2. [Statistics in Bioinformatics](http://bioboot.github.io/bioinf525_w16/module2/); and